SabriElk/Portfolio/Assymetric shock in South Africa MU/README.txt

-This compressed file include all materials such as code, database, AI report aknowledgement and final report.
+This compressed file include all materials such as code and database.
-This document is produced by Group 3 : Sabri EL Kaddouri, Matilde Puce, Uge Pedini, Jawad Momin Masuk
+This document is produced by Group 3 : Sabri EL Kaddouri, Matilde Puce, Ugo Pedini, Jawad Momin Masuk

-Most of our code is based on the code provided by Professor Romain Houssa, regarding the class Global Macro-Financial Linkages
+Most of our code is based on the code provided by Professor Romain Houssa, regarding the class Global Macro-Financial Linkages taught in Louvain-la-Neuve.
+The code has been adapted for the purpose of the study.

 You will find in this repository :